oracle-quickstart/oci-azure-interconnect/existing-environment/README.md

     gateway_public_ip_name="<azure_virtual_network_gateway_subnet_public_ip>"
     ````

 4. Login to Microsoft Azure from CLI using **az login**.
 If you don't have Azure CLI utility installed locally you will have to do that first.
 This will allow Azure terraform providor to manage resources on Azure enviornment.
+Verify you have `az account set --subscription` if you have multiple subscriptions, etc. as described here: https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/azure_cli.html

 5. Create the Resources using the following commands: